NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

   plt.show()
 ```

-The script produces the figure shown below of the transmittance spectra (left) and phase map (right).
+Note that the phase of the zeroth diffraction order is simply the angle of its complex mode coefficient.
+The script is run from the shell terminal using: `python binary_grating_phasemap.py -gp 0.35 -gh 0.6 -oddz`.
+The figure shown below is produced of the transmittance spectra (left) and phase map (right).
 The transmittance is nearly unity over most of the parameter space mainly because of the subwavlength dimensions of the grating.
-The phase variation spans the full range of -2π to +2π but is generally weak as a result of the the relatively low index contrast of the glass and air (1.5:1).
+The phase variation spans the full range of -2π to +2π but is weak as a result of the the relatively low index of the glass grating.
+Higher-index materials such as [titanium dioxide](https://en.wikipedia.org/wiki/Titanium_dioxide#Thin_films) (TiO<sub>2</sub>) generally provide more control over the phase.

 <center>
 ![](../images/grating_phasemap.png)